raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_4.md

 + Introduce input and output processes
 + Solve problems (debug) as the program develops

+You will have the chance to familiarise yourself with the programming environment in Part 3 of this online course.
 ---  /task ---

 ---  task ---